+- a) The Subscriber requests in writing that TunTrust revoke the Certificate; - b) The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization; - c) TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6; or - d) TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.

+TunTrust revokes a Certificate within 5 days if one or more of the following occurs:

-- a) The Subscriber requests in writing that TunTrust revoke the Certificate; - b) The Subscriber notifies TunTrust that the original certificate request was not authorized and does not retroactively grant authorization; - c) TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6: - d) TunTrust obtains evidence that the Certificate was misused; - e) TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement; - f) TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - g) TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - h) TunTrust is made aware of a material change in the information contained in the Certificate; - i) TunTrust is made aware that the Certificate was not issued in accordance with these CP/CPS; - j) TunTrust determines that any of the information appearing in the Certificate is inaccurate or misleading; - k) TunTrust ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - I) TunTrust's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TunTrust has made arrangements to continue maintaining the CRL/OCSP Repository; - m) TunTrust is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - n) Revocation is required by the TunTrust's CP/CPS; or - o) The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+- e) The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - f) TunTrust obtains evidence that the Certificate was misused; - g) TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement;

+h) TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);

+- i) TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - j) TunTrust is made aware of a material change in the information contained in the Certificate; - k) TunTrust is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement; - I) TunTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate; - m) TunTrust's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TunTrust has made arrangements to continue maintaining the CRL/OCSP Repository; - n) Revocation is required by this CP/CPS; or - o) TunTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key), or if there is clear evidence that the specific method used to generate the Private Key was flawed.

-4.9.1.2 REASONS FOR REVOKING A SUBORDINATE CA CERTIFICATE
+TunTrust revokes a Certificate if the Subscriber (or his representative) did not present himself to retrieve his/her ID-Trust certificate (digital signature certificate) from TunTrust CRA or any PVP within 90 calendar days from the date of generation of this certificate.
+In this case, TunTrust reserves the right to revoke this certificate without any prior notice and the Subscriber whose certificate has been revoked under these conditions, can file a new certificate request at no additional cost with an invoice provided by TunTrust.

+4.9.1.2 Reasons for revoking a Subordinate CA Certificate